 - No work order, no work.
 All work that is completed should be recorded in a work order and captured in your CMMS.
 If there is emergency work done, technicians should respond to the emergency and then document it in a work order after the fact.
 This will eliminate any ambiguity surrounding whether a job requires a work order and get people used to the habit of tracking all work.

 - All equipment failures should receive a root cause analysis.
 When an equipment failure occurs, you should be asking “what failed, and why did it fail?”.
-Your root cause may require you to engage an engineer or a whole team of people to address.
-This will help you see the kinds of root causes that come up for your maintenance team, and start to form further guiding principles for how you will address each kind of problem.
+Your root cause may require you to engage an engineer or a whole team of people to address it.
+This will help you see the kinds of root causes that come up for your maintenance team and start to form further guiding principles for how you will address each kind of problem.

 What happens after these guidelines are established?

-Once you’ve stood up a culture that supports these guiding principles, Cray posits that there are a few more steps to complete.
+Once you’ve set up a culture that supports these guiding principles, Cray says that there are a few more steps to complete.

 - Set official processes and business rules.
 These should be established and reviewed by a small, cross-functional group to create a standard the organization can work towards.
 These will drive the development of training materials.

-- Recognize and reward new behaviours that come out of implementing the new CMMS.
-Change takes time and concerted effort on all fronts, so make sure you’re rewarding the behaviour you want to continue to see from those who are using the CMMS.
+- Recognize and reward new behaviors that come out of implementing the new CMMS.
+Change takes time and concerted effort on all fronts, so make sure you’re rewarding the behavior you want to continue to see from those who are using the CMMS.
 Positive reinforcement goes a long way.

 You’ve successfully implemented your CMMS… now what?

-Once you have everyone on board and following the guiding principles that have been put in place for successful implementation, it’s time to focus on metrics, says Cray.
+Once you have everyone on board and following the guiding principles that have been put in place for successful implementation, it’s time to focus on metrics.
 He recommends setting up a dashboard of leading and lagging indicators that will influence and steer your culture in the right way.

-Read more about creating a culture open to CMMS implementation:
+Learn more about creating a culture open to CMMS implementation

-For more in-depth information on this topic, you can read John Cray’s article in IndustryWeek or listen to the full Asset Reliability @ Work podcast.
+For more in-depth information on this topic, you can read John Cray’s article in IndustryWeek.
 Or check out our blog on the change management tips you need to know before updating the technology in your facility.